backdrop/backdrop/modules/README.txt

 directory.
 Alternatively, the sites/your_site_name/modules directory pattern may be used to restrict modules to a specific site instance.

-Refer to the "Developing for Drupal" section of the README.txt in the Drupal root directory for further information on extending Drupal with custom modules.
+Refer to the "Developers" section of the README.md in the Backdrop root directory for further information on extending Backdrop with custom modules.